Web and Mobile Self-Service for Customer Care

 Empower customers to find their own answers to their questions, reducing customer service costs while increasing customer satisfaction.

 Customer web self-service describes an online system that allows customers to find answers and information without involving a live agent.
-It can take place on your website, your mobile app, or even through your interactive voice response (IVR) system.
+It can take place on your website, your mobile app, SMS, through your interactive voice response (IVR) system, or through voice-based virtual assistant systems like Amazon Echo and Google Home.
+Self-service interactions can also happen within third-party apps like Facebook Messenger and WeChat.

 These systems exist in various degrees of sophistication.
 Some are basic, such as a simple FAQ or list of links on a webpage.
 Some are advanced, with virtual agents that can provide many of the same functions and the same level of accuracy as live agents.

 Web self service is no longer optional – consumers expect it.
 In fact, 70% of consumers prefer to self-serve as a starting point.
 It is critical that your service system provides each customer with accurate, consistent, and relevant answers to their questions.
-Using an advanced technology can mirror the in-store experience online by engaging customers in a dialog and providing personalized responses.
-For more information on this subject, read the whitepaper “Self-Service Effectiveness: Does Yours Measure Up?”
+Using an advanced technology can mirror the in-person experience online by engaging customers in a dialog and providing personalized responses.

 When executed well, self service improves customer satisfaction and reduces costs.
 Ensuring customer satisfaction with their experiences is a high-stakes game.
 Studies have shown that, for customers who cannot find an answer on their own, are escalated to a live agent, and still do not have their issue resolved, 52% of them will never do business with that company ever again.
 However, when customers can find the answers and resolutions they need, their satisfaction, trust, and brand loyalty grow.